 The implications of damage from sensitive data cannot even be fathomed.
 As technology progresses, there will be infinite ways of using breached sensitive data for malicious purposes.
 Quantifying damages in case of data breaches is a catch-22.
 The legislature needs to ramp up its efforts to address this multi-billion-dollar issue.
 It would be difficult to have a straightforward way of dealing with this issue.
 More likely it will have to be taken on a case by case basis.
 Irrespective of the Hercules task, the Legislature will need to take a leap here and get started.
 The Law will be refined as the years progress by.

-Title Image Source: Kaspersky
+Title Image Source: Cloud Recover

 This article has been written by Shounak Shetty.
-Shounak is an advocate practicing at the Bombay High Court.
+Shounak is an Advocate practicing at the Bombay High Court.
 He is an avid follower of Cybersecurity and Data Protection Laws.